-C. Appointments of nonlegislative citizen members shall be staggered as follows: two members for a term of one year, one member for a term of two years, one member for a term of three years, and one member for a term of four years appointed by the Speaker of the House of Delegates; one member for a term of two years, one member for a term of three years, and one member for a term of two years, one member for a term of three years, and one member for a term of two years, one member for a term of three years, and one member for a term of four years appointed by the Governor.
-Thereafter, Nonlegislative citizen members shall be appointed for a term of four years, following the initial staggering of terms.
-All members may be reappointed, except that any member appointed initially during the initial staggering of terms to a four-year term shall not be eligible for reappointment for two years after the expiration of his term.
+C. Appointments of nonlegislative citizen members shall be staggered as follows: two members for a term of one year, one member for a term of two years, one member for a term of three years, and one member for a term of four years appointed by the Speaker of the House of Delegates; one member for a term of two years, one member for a term of three years, and one member for a term of four years appointed by the Senate Committee on Privileges and Elections; and one member for a term of two years, one member for a term of three years, and one member for a term of four years appointed by the Governor.
+Thereafter, nonlegislative citizen members shall be appointed for a term of four years.
+All members may be reappointed, except that any member appointed initially to a four-year term shall not be eligible for reappointment for two years after the expiration of his term.
 However, no nonlegislative citizen member shall serve more than two consecutive four-year terms.
 The remainder of any term to which a member is appointed to fill a vacancy shall not constitute a term in determining the member's eligibility for reappointment.
 Appointments to fill vacancies, other than by expiration of a term, shall be made for the unexpired terms.
 Vacancies shall be filled in the same manner as the original appointments.
 All appointments and reappointments shall be subject to confirmation at the next session of the General Assembly.
 All appointments shall be confirmed by the affirmative vote of a majority of those voting in each house of the General Assembly.
 Members shall continue to serve until such time as their successors have been appointed and duly qualified to serve.